 An engineered print is actually that; a print of an engineered drawing.
 Since engineered prints are cheap (like $3.50 for a 24 by 36) and meant for engineered drawings not photos, it’s much better to print them out in black and white.

-You need to edit your oversized pictures or portraits a few ways to make them “engineered print” ready.
+Because DIY engineered prints are not made for photo quality, you need to edit your oversized pictures or portraits a few ways.

 After you’ve transferred the images to your computer, go to tools and adjust the color.